rajington/windowsapp/README.md

 ## Usage

-Create a file `~/.windowsapp` and add some JSCocoa configs to it.
+Create your config file at `~/.windowsapp` and write some [JSCocoa](https://github.com/parmanoir/jscocoa/).
 Then run the app.

 ## Basic Config

-This config makes Mash-HJKL move to the "sides" of the screen.
+This basic config makes Mash-HJKL move to the "sides" of the screen.

 ```javascript
 // making a convenient function for our purposes